Fifth Avenue, 5 A.M.: Audrey Hepburn, Breakfast at Tiffany’s, and the Dawn of the Modern Woman

 You just have to like dish (and who doesn’t).
 Paramount’s head of production hated the theme song — “Moon River.”
 Babe Paley smoked two packs of cigarettes a day, using an ivory holder.
 Marilyn Monroe lamented that she never had a home, “not with my own furniture.”
 Colette “discovered” Hepburn.
 Akira Kurosawa hated Mickey Rooney.

 You have to be interested in how things really work — in this case, how, in a time of prudery and censorship, two smart producers, one savvy director and a sharp screenwriter figured out how to take “a novel with no second act, a nameless gay protagonist, a motiveless drama and an unhappy ending and turn it into a Hollywood movie.”
+Better: a movie that won two Oscars and was nominated for three more.
 [To buy the DVD of the film, click here.]

 You also have to be interested in a book that has an idea at the center of the narrative — how Audrey Hepburn, a “good girl princess” as pure as Doris Day, helped to change the American distaste for “bad girls” with a single movie.
-And, just as much, with “a little black dress” that even the least mouseburger of a secretary could afford.
+Let me be blunt: in the novel, Holly did not just party, she was a professional, a prostitute, or, as they used to be called, a call girl.
+And by casting the saintly Hepburn, that moral problem just… vanished.
+Hepburn, with one movie, inaugurated a general cleansing of girls who don’t color between the lines.
+Think: Carrie Bradshaw, Lena Dunham.

 And, finally, you have to respond to a writer who can tell a complicated story in 200 crisp pages — and who can, at will, fire off zingers like “Truman needed her [Babe Paley] too.
 She looked good on him.”
 Or this, also about Capote: “If you could measure a man’s ego by the length of his ego, then this one had no end.”